AkilSelot/Sales-Predictor/README.md

 Data Cleaning: cleans raw sales data and saves it to data/processed/

-python src\data_cleaning.py
+python src/data_cleaning.py
-Sales Prediction: trains ML model, outputs predicted sales, and saves graphs
+Sales Prediction: trains ML model and outputs predicted sales, saving graphs to graphs/

-python src\sales_prediction.py
-Generate All Plots: creates multiple example plots (sales over time, histogram, cumulative)

-python src\plot_all.py
+python src/sales_prediction.py
 💡 Notes
 Replace the CSV dataset with your own sales data for testing.

-The Python scripts are modular — you can easily improve the model or add new features.
+Python scripts are modular — you can easily improve the model or add new features.

+ML model can be replaced with other algorithms as needed.

 Example graphs are saved in graphs/ folder as PNG files.

-ML model can be replaced with other algorithms if needed.

 👤 Author
 Akil Selot
+Data Analyst